Fellowships and Scholarships

 ESA foundation member (1958); ESA Life member (awarded 1982).

-This award is offered in the area of lipid hormone function, lipid metabolism or the metabolic regulation of human endocrine disorders.
+This award honours Ken Wynne, an inaugural and life member of the ESA and an outstanding steroid chemist.
+After a long career researching steroid metabolism and related fields, his bequest supports emerging researchers.
+The award is specifically offered in the area of **lipid hormone function, lipid metabolism, or the metabolic regulation of human endocrine disorders**.

-The Ken Wynne award is valued at $40,000.
-This will be used at the awardees’ discretion for either salary support or research expenses.
+The award is for **one year** and is valued at **$40,000**.
+Funds can be used at the awardee’s discretion for either **salary support or research expenses**.

 Awardees must attend the ESA Annual Scientific Meeting in the year of tenure and present their current research findings.
-At the conclusion of the award, the recipient must submit their research findings for presentation at the Endocrine Society of Australia annual scientific meeting.
+A final report is required by March 31st the following year.

 Eligibility